 When we first meet her, Cincinnata Stadist is a rough and tumble seven-year-old whom we follow through her teen years as she matures into a young adult.
 Unfortunately, Cincy witnesses much more than she can appreciate at times.
+Throughout, she yearns for belonging.
 What will become of her?

 Her father and mother arrived in town under shrouded circumstances, already on a downward slide they cannot reverse.
 The Libertas arrived soon after, they’re risk-takers who create unique opportunities.
 Both families get embroiled in the town’s politics.
+This puts their children at risk.
 Who wins, who loses?

 Always in the background, making things happen.
 Everyone wonders what this mysterious man, Joshua, is up to.
 Feared by those who do his bidding, respected by those who serve the town, and despised by those who serve themselves.
 Is he responsible for what goes on in the town?

 One of the novel’s thematic undercurrents follows from the Book of Isaiah, chapter 57, verses 1-2 and 20-21: